ondahjames/airbnb-clone-project/README.md

 # airbnb-clone-project
 -A clone of the AirBnB web app built using modern web technologies

 -The backend for the Airbnb Clone project is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
-This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.
+This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts

--This project aims to strengthen skills in full-stack web development, focusing on clean architecture, collaboration, and version control with Git and GitHub.

 ## Project Goals
 -User Management: Implement a secure system for user registration, authentication, and profile management.